robert-create/Mission_To_Mars/README.md

 ## Part 2 - MongoDB and Flask Application

-Uses MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+Used MongoDB with Flask templating to create an HTML page that displays all of the information that was scraped from the URLs above.

 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)